Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 The next time you hit a creature with a ranged weapon attack before the spell ends, this spell creates a rain of thorns that sprouts from your ranged weapon or ammunition.
-In addition to the normal effect of the attack, the target of the attack and each creature within 5 feet of it must make a Dexterity saving throw.
+In addition to the normal effect of the attack, the target of the attack and each creature within 5 feet of it must make a Dexterity Saving Throw.
 A creature takes 1d10 piercing damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** If you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st (to a maximum of 6d10).